How you think about a problem is more important than the problem itself. – Norman Vincent Peale

-Problem solving, creative and critical thinking go hand-in-hand helping us to see the world from a number of different vantage points.
-Each of these ways of thinking strengthen our capacity to think flexibly and intelligently when faced with the unending problems that life throws our way.
+Problem-solving, creative and critical thinking go hand-in-hand helping us to see the world from a number of different vantage points.
+Each of these ways of thinking strengthens our capacity to think flexibly and intelligently when faced with the unending problems that life throws our way.

 This article post is part of the Effective Thinking series of IQ Matrix maps that are designed to help you successfully deal with the problems and challenges confronting your reality.
 Topics within this series include:

 Indispensable Problem Solver Attributes

 To become a great problem solver requires a little more than a set of effective problem-solving strategies.
 In fact, your ability to solve problem starts in your head at a psychological level.